 stress-free as possible.

 There isn’t a specific step-by-step formula for introducing a new cat to your household; every animal and every situation is unique.
-There are, however, a few strategies you can use that will increase the chance that your new
+There are, however, a few strategies you can use that will increase the chance that your new cat will

 successfully integrate into your family.